ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 # Your first application

-Ok, let's get to the nitty gritty and create your first mbed application (using yotta)!
-For this application we are going to make the LED on our board blink, and print some commands to the terminal using mbed OS.
+Ok, let's get to the nitty gritty and create your first mbed application (using yotta).
+We're going to make the LED on our board blink, and print some commands to the terminal using mbed OS.

 ## Step 1: install yotta and its dependencies

-Please see [yottadocs.mbed.com](http://yottadocs.mbed.com) for operating specific installation instructions.
+Please see [yottadocs.mbed.com](http://yottadocs.mbed.com) for installation instructions.

 ## Step 2: create an application